.jpg)

 What if the greatest gift we could give is right here, right now?

 Their inspirations range from ‘60s and ‘70s classics like The Beatles, Fleetwood Mac, and The Eagles, to more contemporary bands like Phish, Mt.
 Joy, Kacey Musgraves, and Lainey Wilson, but it’s how Blue Rose infuses these influences that makes their music so special.
-Together with their bandmates Marty Smith, Eric Matteson, and Nicholas Zean, Jori and Marcus have cultivated a ‘Blue Rose’ sound that feels both familiar and forward-looking.
+Together with their bandmates, Mike Gruber (keys), Nicholas Kapche (bass), and Eric Matteson (drums), they've cultivated a ‘Blue Rose’ sound that feels both familiar and forward-looking.

 Their debut album – down to its very name – captures these core aspects of the group’s identity.

 Blue Rose’s songs themselves radiate joy and honesty, evoking the warmth and wonder of human connection and reflection.
 The band invites us all to slow down and enjoy the moment on “Slow,” a captivating tune that basks in the juxtaposition of thematic stillness and upbeat musicality.
 “What we gotta do tomorrow, it don’t make no difference,” Jori sings, encapsulating the value of enjoying life in the moment and soaking up summer’s softness.
 “This song represents many of the themes woven throughout the album,” Jori says.
 “It’s about going slow enough to notice the magic around us.
-I remember sitting in my backyard, watching the sunset, listening as the night set in.
-There was a bonfire.
-We both appreciate life’s little moments, nature, a slower pace, seasons.
+I remember sitting in my backyard, watching the sunset, listening as the night set in - there was a bonfire.
+We appreciate life’s little moments, nature, a slower pace, seasons.
 We share memories of the simplicity of putting on the radio, looking forward to hearing songs we love.
 This song was inspired by our separate but similar shared experiences in our youth and as adults, how we see and enjoy the world.”

-“Just Like Sheryl,” one of the album’s standouts, sees Jori admiring and embodying the female artists she’s admired since she was a kid.
+“Just Like Sheryl,” one of the album’s standouts, sees Jori admiring and embodying the female artists she’s studied since she was a kid.
 “I wrote this song to and for my young self, my own two young daughters, and myself as a grown adult,” she shares.
 “It's an ode to the strong women I grew up listening to and expresses the message of speaking your mind and dreaming big – no matter what age or stage in life you find yourself in.”

 “If I Had A Rose,” written by Adam Wright, recorded by Kelly Willis and Bruce Robison, was one of the first songs Blue Rose covered as a band.
 Their version is another definitive high point.
-“We loved the song, and its nod to our namesake, but thought it could use a chorus,” Jori says.
+“We loved the song, and its nod to our namesake, but thought it could use a chorus,” Marcus says.
 “We wrote our own, as well as an instrumental section, to tie the whole song together.
 We’re honored to be able to share our own interpretation of this song with the blessing of Adam Wright.”

 ARTWORK & IMAGES